The 3 Best Stretches for Rowing

 Improve your rowing and minimize injuries with 3 of the best rowing stretches.

-by Brad Walker | First Published October 14, 2010 | Updated April 18, 2019
+by Brad Walker | Updated October 14, 2024

 Muscles used in Rowing

-Rowing places a large emphasis on the core muscles, as well as the muscles of the arms, shoulders and back.
+Rowing places a large emphasis on the core muscles, as well as the muscles of the arms, shoulders, and back.
 These muscles must have strength enough to efficiently and swiftly pull the oars through the water.
 The following muscles are strongly at play during rowing:

 - In the upper back, the trapezius, rhomboids and latissimus dorsi muscles are used.

-- Among the chest and shoulder muscles, the deltoids, rotator cuff muscles and the pectorals are involved.
+- Among the chest and shoulder muscles, the deltoids, rotator cuff muscles, and the pectorals are involved.

-- The muscles of hand, forearms, wrist and arms (the biceps and triceps) are important.
+- The muscles of hand, forearms, wrist, and arms (the biceps and triceps) are important.

 - The core muscles, such as the rectus abdominus and obliques, and the spinal erectors are involved.

-- The large muscles of the buttocks and legs, including the gluteus muscles, the quadriceps and the hamstrings, provide power during the “Drive” portion of the rowing stroke.
+- The large muscles of the buttocks and legs, including the gluteus muscles, the quadriceps, and the hamstrings, provide power during the “Drive” portion of the rowing stroke.

 Most Common Rowing Injuries